-On March 26, 1781, thirty-six year-old George Chrisman was in court once more as he took the oath of captain in the Rockingham militia.
+On March 26, 1781, thirty-six year-old George Chrisman was in court once again as he took the oath of captain in the Rockingham militia.
 Three months after receiving his commission Captain Chrisman and his militia men were involved in two engagements near Williamsburg - the Battle of Hot Water aka Spencer's Ordinary (June 26th) and the Battle of Green Spring (July 6th).
 For more, click here.

-The 1784 Heads of Families census in Virginia identifies Captain George “Christman” of Rockingham County as the head of a household with nine “white souls” and the owner of one dwelling and three other buildings.
-Twenty-six years later the 1810 federal census for Rockingham County reveals that George was a slave-owner – he and his wife are listed at home with fifteen slaves.
+The 1784 Heads of Families census in Virginia identifies Captain George Christman of Rockingham County as the head of a household with nine “white souls” and the owner of one dwelling and three other buildings.
+Twenty-six years later the 1810 federal census for Rockingham County reveals that George was a slave-owner as he and his wife are listed at home with 15 slaves.
 George and Hannah’s son Charles is listed in the same census as head of household, with six slaves.

 Although three of George and Hannah Chrisman’s children migrated to Kentucky as young adults (Joseph, Hugh and Margaret), the Chrisman name remained prominent in Rockingham County for well over a century.

-Keeping true to their pioneer heritage, George and Hannah Chrisman's sons Hugh and Joseph left Virginia in 1790 bound for Kentucky; their sister Margaret and her husband John Spears followed ten years later.
-The land on which the Chrismans settled was separated out from Fayette County in 1798, creating Jessamine County.
-On Hugh's 1,000 acres along Hickman Creek he built a mill, the first in the county, and a stone house.
-The stonemason for the house was Thomas Metcalfe.
-Nicknamed "Old Stonehammer," the Virginia-born Metcalfe later became Governor of Kentucky (1828-1832).
+Keeping true to their pioneer heritage, George and Hannah Chrisman's sons Hugh and Joseph, and their wives, left Virginia in 1790 bound for Kentucky; their sister Margaret and her husband John Spears followed ten years later.

 Both Joseph and Hugh are listed as heads of household on the 1810 federal census for Jessamine County.
 Joseph had eight in his family and no slaves; Hugh's household consisted of nine free whites and thirteen slaves.